jegra/harvardtissueatlas-1/_atlas-datasets/lin-wang-coy-2021.md

 <i>Figure overview of the Colorectal Cancer Atlas dataset: The colorectal cancer atlas contains detailed 3D analysis of one CRC tissue specimen with CyCIF, H&E, and spatial transcriptomics, whole slide imaging of 16 additional tumor samples, and tissue microarray analysis of 92 tumors.</i>

+<i>Figure overview of the Colorectal Cancer Atlas dataset: The colorectal cancer atlas contains detailed 3D analysis of one CRC tissue specimen with CyCIF, H&E, and spatial transcriptomics, whole slide imaging of 16 additional tumor samples, and tissue microarray analysis of 92 tumors.</i>

 ## Colorectal Cancer Atlas

 The HTA CRC Atlas 1 dataset contains images and other data being used for